chriscrutt/bundle/README.md

 1. create a file called `apis.py`
 2. create the variables `api_key` and `api_secret` and set them to their respective keys inside of that `apis.py` file

-Do `python /Path/to/bundle/test.py` to run the file yay
+Do `$ python /Path/to/bundle/test.py` to run the file yay